IntegratedSalad/LocalChat/design.md

 To ma swoj koszt - musimy rozroznic znow pomiedzy Bonjour i Avahi.
 Chyba, ze najlepiej zrobic BVActor ktory dziala niezaleznie od implementacji.
 Jednakze, najlatwiej bedzie zrobic prototyp, gdzie bedzie klasa
 BVActor_Bonjour i BVActor_Avahi

+## Component 'BVTCPConnection'
+Establishes a TCP connection between two hosts.
+Main question: when is it established?
+I send someone a message - TCP socket is created.
+When the TCP connection is to be made - DNS resolution is made.

+What exactly does 'Resolve' in mDNS mean:
+**Resolve a service name discovered via DNSServiceBrowse() to a target host name, port number, and txt record.**

+Am I doing this correct passing host name as service name?
+Yes, if it is not passed, the name of the host is chosen.

+Okay, little confusion:
+DNSSD Resolution:
+ * Resolve a service name discovered via DNSServiceBrowse() to a target host name, port number, and
+ * txt record.

+If we already passed host name as the name of the service:
+""_Service" part can be concatenation of name + host" then why resolve the service name to target host name?
+Port number is understandable.
+It seems that we already have the information needed and we do not need to resolve.
+And next: why is there
+gethostbyname
+function mentioned?
+Okay - Resolution doesn't mean resolve the hostname to IP address.
+It means:
+Resolve a service name to target host name, port number and txt record DNS-SD part is doing it's thing.
+It is not strictly mDNS functionality, but mDNS and DNS-SD are paired to provide this functionality of connecting hosts. passing a hostname on .local domain should result in mDNS query.

+So:
+We register a service name characterized by hostname and registered type on the .local domain.
+DNS-SD resolves a service name onto target host name port number and txt record.
+This target host name on the .local domain can be resolved by mDNS onto an IP address.
+Wikipedia:
+"By default, mDNS exclusively resolves hostnames ending with the .local top-level domain"

 Record handling?